 Through our membership and participation in industry organisations, we can present our views and concerns and take part in discussions across a wide range of topics.
 This provides the opportunity to hear different opinions and perspectives that in turn strengthen our understanding of industry-specific topics, as well as of broader topical regional and national issues.
 We share and receive examples of good practice and work together on developing and improving equipment and standards that benefit the extractive sector.

 Industry organisations also provide a forum in which members can discuss and agree on an approach for engagement with government, regulators and other stakeholders on certain issues, such as climate change, transparency, local economic development or commodity-specific issues.
 We recognise that responsible political engagement is critical for building and maintaining trust in the political process.
-Through enabling public decision-makers to hear legitimate points of view from industry, we can support effective policy decisions in the interests of all stakeholders.
+Through enabling public decision-makers to hear legitimate points of view from industry participants, we can support effective policy decisions that address the interests of a broad range of stakeholders.

 We generally identify industry organisations as:

-- Extractive-sector organisations bring together companies from the extractive sector to develop either sector- or commodity-specific responses.
+- Extractive-sector organisations bring together companies from the extractive sector to develop either a sector- or commodity-specific response.
 Their work may involve advocacy on specific topics affecting the sector, such as climate change and energy or product stewardship, but more typically bring together companies to focus on addressing the sector’s challenges and opportunities.
 These activities could include improving occupational health through working with equipment manufacturers or developing a sector response to a topical issue such as the management of tailings storage facilities.
-We are members in organisations that are global, such as the International Council on Metals and Minerals and regional or national, for example the Minerals Council of South Africa, or local such as the Association de l’ Exploration Miniére du Québec.

 Our approach to membership